 - identify alterations made to the apparatus in FIGURE 1 - outline the key features of Huygens' theory - explain how the result of this experiment supports Huygens' theory.

 [6 marks]

 Shortly before the work of Newton and Huygens, Francesco Grimaldi carried out an experiment into the behaviour of light.
-FIGURE 3 shows Grimaldi's arrangement.
+FIGURE 3, on page 16, shows Grimaldi's arrangement.